ncatlab/nlab-content/pages/8/5/1/4/24158/content.md

 * Define the Hurewicz map and prove the Hurewicz theorem.
 A proof of the Hurewicz theorem in HoTT can be [found here](https://arxiv.org/abs/2007.05833).

 * What is the [[loop space of a wedge of circles]] indexed by a set without decidable equality?
 It is a set, and can be shown to be using the [zigzag construction](https://arxiv.org/abs/2402.12339).

+* Treat [[coinductive types]] in HoTT.
+Part of the problem is that general co-inductive types are not fully understood in ordinary type theory.
+Using extensionality, we obtain [[M-types]] from W-types.
+Resolved by Ahrens, Capriotti & Spadotti by defining coinductive types using [[indexed inductive types]].
+In addition, coinductive types with typal computation rules can be postulated directly as a homotopy-terminal coalgebra via its [[universal property]] [[axiom schema]] using the [[uniqueness quantifier]].
+See also the coinductive types in dependently typed [[programming languages]] such as [[cubical Agda]] and [[Narya]].